pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

-# :dart:some of most important concepts in Machine Learning:book:
+# :book:some of most important concepts in Machine Learning

 **1. How would you define Machine Learning?**